-In less than four years the vision became a reality.
-Our founders delivered the Australian Data Centres (ADC) facility that went above and beyond the brief.
+In less than four years, the vision became a reality.
+Our founders delivered an Australian Data Centres facility that went above and beyond the brief.

 It incorporated advanced environmental engineering and offered government organisations and private enterprises efficiencies and economic benefits rarely seen in what many still considered to be a sunrise industry.

-ADC’s successes have come from leading blue chip private and independent organisations as well as the Federal Government who have been attracted to the facility because of the professionalism of its managerial and technical staff and the quality of its infrastructure.
+ADC’s successes have come from leading blue chip private and independent organisations, as well as the Federal Government, which have been attracted to the facility because of the professionalism of its managerial and technical staff and the quality of its infrastructure.

 This infrastructure and expertise remains unique in the Australian data centre industry as the nation’s only 100% privately Australian owned data centre facility.
 ADC keeps data and critical infrastructure safe and secure on our Australian shores.
 It is the only such operation owned and operated by Canberra locals.

 It’s this sovereignty that plays a vital and crucial role when applied to today’s volatile climate of sophisticated security threats and data risk.